Election Judge - Online Training - Not available for March 2016 Election

 What About Party Affiliation?

 Election judges at each voting site represent the two major political parties.
+Individuals must declare a party (Republican or Democrat) in order to become a judge.
 When five judges are required, three persons of the same political party serve.
 When three election judges are required, only two of the same political party serve.
 (10ILCS5/13-1)

 Who Selects Election Judges?